 • Protection of Enrolled Learners – a statutory instrument is required to establish a learner protection fund

-When the various commencement orders/ministerial regulations/statutory instruments have been enacted, QQI will begin work on the development of implementation plans, guidelines and policies in relation to each of the amended areas of activity.
+You can find out more about all commencement orders and statutory instruments in relation to the legislation here.
+As the various commencement orders/ministerial regulations/statutory instruments are enacted, QQI will begin work on the development of implementation plans, guidelines and policies in relation to each of the amended areas of activity.
 These will be subject to a number of consultations with our wide range of stakeholders.

 What do providers need to do?